 A homemade stink bug trap is also an option.
 One popular DIY trap involves filling a small tray or pan with soapy water and placing it underneath a night light or desk lamp.
 The insects will be attracted to the light, then fall into the water and drown.

-Unfortunately, most insecticides labeled for household use aren’t very effective against brown marmorated stink bugs.
+Most insecticides labeled for household use aren’t very effective against brown marmorated stink bugs.
 According to the U.S. Environmental Protection Agency, common insecticides may kill these pests in your home, but they won’t prevent more from arriving.
 If you have a major stink bug infestation with hundreds or even thousands descending on your home, contact a pest control company to help minimize the invasion.

 Stink bugs are definitely a nuisance, but with a little preparation in the fall, you can keep them at bay during the colder months, and get rid of any that still make it inside.
-Once warmer weather arrives, hopefully the only place you'll see these pests is outdoors!
+Once warmer weather arrives, hopefully, the only place you'll see these pests is outdoors!